Item 9: Familiarize yourself with reference and pointer types

 RwLock

-The same strategy – see what the compiler rejects, and what it suggests instead – can be sometimes be applied with the other smart pointer types; however, it's faster and less frustrating to understand what the behaviour of the different smart pointers implies.
-To borrow3 an example from the first edition of the Rust book,
+The same strategy—see what the compiler rejects and what it suggests instead—can sometimes be applied with the other smart pointer types.
+However, it's faster and less frustrating to understand what the behavior of the different smart pointers implies.
+To borrow (pun intended) an example from the first edition of the Rust book:

 Rc<RefCell<Vec<T>>>